FELASA-Initiative/felasa-initiative.github.io/meettheteam.md

 We are group of undergraduates weaving together equity and innovation.
 We hope to leverage our technological skills for the betterment of society.

-## Founder:
+## Founder

 <p align="center">
   <a href="https://supritivijay.github.io/"><img alt="Supriti" src="/assets/img/team/SupritiVijay.png" width="20%"></a>
 </p>

+## Technical Team

+1. Aman Priyanshu
+2. Shreyans Mehta
+3. Mudit Sinha

 ## Writers and Volunteers

 1. Swetha Vemulapalli
 2. Ayushmita

-## Contributors:

-1. Aman Priyanshu
-2. Shreyans Mehta
-3. Mudit Sinha